 Making the apple slab pie

 First, use my Flaky Pie Crust recipe for the crust.
-It takes one whole recipe for a double-crusted slab pie.
+It takes one whole recipe of homemade pie crust for a double-crusted slab pie made in a jelly roll pan.
 You can also use pastry crust for the bottom, and make a crumble for the top.

 I take half of the dough, roll out on a counter that has been generously sprinkled with flour.
 Make it a large rectangle, and when you think it is big enough, set the pan on top to make sure.